apify/apify-docs/sources/academy/platform/deploying_your_code/docker_file.md

 ## Next up {#next}

-In the [next lesson](./deploying.md), we'll push our code directly to the Apify platform, or create and integrate a new actor on the Apify platform with our project's GitHub repository.
+In the [next lesson](./deploying.md), we'll push our code directly to the Apify platform, or create and integrate a new Actor on the Apify platform with our project's GitHub repository.